 Why is stormwater a problem?

 Both the quantity and quality of stormwater runoff can negatively impact the local water resources that provide drinking water, recreation and wildlife habitat.

-Water Quantity - Once land is urbanized, very little water is able to infiltrate into the ground, and instead, is rapidly conveyed via storm drains or surface runoff to the nearest water resource.
+- Water Quantity - Once land is urbanized, very little water is able to infiltrate into the ground, and instead, is rapidly conveyed via storm drains or surface runoff to the nearest water resource.
 Higher volumes of stormwater runoff can cause flooding, erosion, and property damage.
-This results in significant changes in stream flow and wetland hydrology, which can cause stream bank erosion and loss of aquatic habitat.

 Urban watersheds typically exhibit: